Scary Movie: Production

 The screenplay was developed by Shawn Wayans and Marlon Wayans with Buddy Johnson and Phil Beauman, writers for the sitcom The Wayans Bros.
 At the same time, Miramax was developing a spoof of Scream scripted by Jason Friedberg and Aaron Seltzer.
 Due to a WGA decision, all six writers were credited, despite Friedberg and Seltzer not actually working on the filmed script.

-Anna Faris had graduated from the University of Washington and planned to travel to London, but decided instead to go to Los Angeles and after meeting with some managers auditioned for the film and booked her first acting job.
-Keenen had rejected many other actresses and was willing to take the chance on Faris despite her lack of experience because of her instinctual performance: "she had this natural innocence and was funny.
+Anna Faris had graduated from the University of Washington and planned to live and work in London, but decided instead to go to Los Angeles for a year.
+There she auditioned for the film and booked her first acting job.
+Keenen had rejected many other actresses, and was willing to take the chance on Faris despite her lack of experience because of her instinctual performance.
+He said: "She had this natural innocence and was funny."

 Jenny McCarthy and Melissa Joan Hart auditioned for the part of Drew Decker, before Carmen Electra was cast.

+The movie was filmed August 16, 1999, to October 18, 1999.
+Filming mostly took place in British Columbia, Canada.

 Parodies

 Much of the humor of Scary Movie relies upon specific references to other contemporary films.
 Roger Ebert remarked in his review that "to get your money's worth, you need to be familiar with the various teenage horror franchises."
 The two films on which the script is most heavily based are Scream (1996) and I Know What You Did Last Summer (1997) (both written by Kevin Williamson), using the general narrative arcs of both films, and featuring comedic recreations of key scenes.
 The backstory in which the teenagers are responsible for accidentally killing a man following a beauty pageant recalls the same plot point in I Know What You Did Last Summer.
 Major references to Scream include the identity of Ghostface and the murder of Drew Decker in the opening scene, a reference to the opening scene of Scream in which the same thing occurs to the character of Casey Becker, played by Drew Barrymore.
 Additionally, the characters of Scream and I Know What You Did Last Summer are mirrored in the film, and the title "Scary Movie" was originally the working title for the project that would eventually become Scream.
 At one point the title of this film was going to be "Scream If You Still Know What I Did Last Halloween".
-Although the Ghostface mask and costume was a replica, the original costume in the Scream series was used when Cindy notices the killer outside of the school.
+Although the Ghostface mask and costume was a replica, the original costume from the Scream series was used in the scene where Cindy notices the killer outside of the school.